6 Minnesota Schools Recognized As 2021 National Blue Ribbon Schools

 MINNEAPOLIS (WCCO) — U.S. Secretary of Education Miguel Cardona has announced 2021’s National Blue Ribbon Schools, which include six schools in Minnesota.

 Schools are graded on overall academic performance or progress in closing achievement gaps among student subgroups.
-Cardona made the announcement at an awardee school in Illinois.READ MORE: Charges: Anthony Pryor Fatally Shot Victim During Robbery At St. Paul Parking Ramp
+Cardona made the announcement at an awardee school in Illinois.READ MORE: Sheriff: Driver Killed After Logging Truck Overturns In NE Minnesota

-The schools recognized in Minnesota are as follows:MORE NEWS: Investigators Say 4 Victims Found In Wisconsin Were Killed In St. Paul
+The schools recognized in Minnesota are as follows:READ MORE: St. Paul Board Of Education Approves Plan For Spending $207M In COVID Relief Funding

 - Barnesville – Barnesville Elementary School, Barnesville School District.